Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird

 In this subsection, we present our proposed GEBT technique, which aims to leverage the existence of both GEB tickets and joint-EB tickets to develop a generic GCN efficient training framework.
-Note that GEBT achieves ``win-win": both efficient training and inference as the resulting trained GCN graphs and networks from GEBT training are naturally efficient.
-Here we will first describe the GEBT technique via drawing GEB tickets and joint-EB tickets, respectively, and then provide a complexity analysis to formulate the advantages of GEBT.
+Note that GEBT achieves ``win-win": both efficient training and inference as the resulting trained GCN graphs and networks are naturally efficient.
+Here we will first describe the GEBT technique and then provide a complexity analysis to show GEBT's advantages.

 \textbf{GEBT via GEB Tickets.} Fig. \ref{fig:overview} (b) illustrates the overall pipeline of the proposed GEBT via drawing GEB tickets.
 Specifically, GEBT via drawing GEB tickets involves three steps: pretrain GCNs on the full graphs, train and sparsify the graph for identifying GEB tickets, and then retrain the GCN networks on the GEB tickets.
 The GEB ticket detection scheme is described in Algorithm \ref{alg:GEB_detection}.
-Specifically, we use a magnitude-based pruning method \cite{han2015deep} to derive the graph mask (i.e., $m$) for calculating the graph distance between subgraphs from consecutive epochs and then store them into a first-in-first-out (FIFO) queue with a length of $l = 3$; The GEBT training will stop when the maximum graph distance in the FIFO queue is smaller than the specified threshold $\eta$ with a default value of 0.1 in all our experiments, and return the GEB tickets (i.e., $A_p$) to be retrained.
+Specifically, we use a magnitude-based pruning method \cite{han2015deep} to derive the graph mask (i.e., $m$) for calculating the graph distance between subgraphs from consecutive epochs and then store them into a first-in-first-out (FIFO) queue with a length of $l = 3$; The GEBT training will stop when the maximum graph distance is smaller than a specified threshold $\eta$ which is set to 0.1 in all our experiments, and return the GEB tickets (i.e., $A_p$) to be retrained.